 Current Releases: Copperworks American Single Malt Whiskey

-Copperworks American Single Malt Whiskey starts as a craft beer made from the finest barley grown in Washington.
+Copperworks American Single Malt Whiskey starts as a craft beer (without hops) made from the finest barley grown in and around Washington.
 It is then distilled twice in traditional copper stills handcrafted for Copperworks by the leading maker of Scottish pot stills, Forsyths.
 It is then matured in oak casks in a temperature-controlled warehouse.